Choosing the right sport for your child

 However, over the past two years, Ananya has also taken a liking to squash.
 I am glad she plays squash, as the sport has done wonders with her stamina and height.”

 Provide motivation and support

-As parents, we often wonder how to provide continuous motivation to our children and help them enjoy a sport – without overemphasizing on competition.
+As parents, we often wonder how to provide continuous motivation to our children and help them enjoy a sport – without overemphasising on the competition.
 “Point out the child’s strong points and explain how she can excel/improve further.
 Encourage the child to read autobiographies of famous sportspersons.
-Put up motivational posters like ‘Just believe’, ‘In the middle of a difficulty lies opportunity’,” says Arti Kejriwal, who accompanies her daughter to most of her tournaments.
-Arti and her husband Varun sincerely believe that pursuing any form of sport imbues a child with a sense of confidence – a useful lifeskill.
+Put up motivational posters like ‘Just believe’, ‘In the middle of difficulty lies opportunity’,” says Arti Kejriwal, who accompanies her daughter to most of her tournaments.
+Arti and her husband Varun sincerely believe that pursuing any form of sport imbues a child with a sense of confidence – a useful life-skill.

 Keep in mind the approach and attitude of the coach

 The coach plays a very important role in the way a child perceives the sport, and the attitude the child develops towards it.
 Parents need to keep the coach’s working style/approach in mind before deciding on a sport.
 Does the coach focus more on competition or does he work on developing skills, or does he believe in teamwork and having fun?
 Parents need to see what works for their child and take a call accordingly.
 Football enthusiast and part-time coach Atul S Nath’s coaching style is all about letting the kids socialise through sports.
 “I like to let the kids have fun and not make sports practice all work and no play.
 I encourage the kids to treat the ‘football’ as their friend and companion; letting them enjoy the game,” he says.

 As parents, we need to try and support the coach in his decisions, as he knows the game, and understands what works best for the child and the team.
 Similarly, we should not disagree with the coach in front of the child.
 Inputs/suggestions and questions should always be discussed privately in a calm manner.